 Employers with 50+ full-time employees and/or full-time equivalents must offer medical coverage that is "affordable" and provides minimum value to at least 95% of their full-time employees and their children up to age 26 or face penalties.*

-Coverage is "affordable" if employee contributions are less than 9.69%, the 2017 indexed threshold, of:
+Coverage is "affordable" if employee contributions are less than the indexed threshold (9.56% in 2018)